← Dashboard ↑ Back to Top

 1. You have ZERO emergency fund and face immediate bills

 Example: $2,000 car repair and you have $50 in savings.
-Temporarily reduce contributions to build a $1,000 starter emergency fund, then resume.
+Temporarily reduce or pause contributions to handle the immediate bill and build your 3-month emergency fund.
+Resume contributions once you've reached that target.

 2. You're drowning in high-interest debt (credit cards >15%)